micah686/VnManager/Notes.md

 - Need to work on VnListViewModel for checking edge cases
 - Check VnUserList where big images make the list look weird
 - add a bool to prevent users from adding a gaame while another is processing.
+- reload screenshot viewmodel after changing nsfw status
+- Set up method to find and set the Height="" property of the Vns in VnMain, so it adds a proper scrollbar.
+Currently won't add a scrollbar.

 ##Entity Framework Notes